frtu/log-platform/README.md

 * [OpenTracing for CNCF](https://opentracing.io/)
 * [Jaeger implementation](https://www.jaegertracing.io/docs/1.15/)

+Note : [OpenTelemetry](https://medium.com/jaegertracing/jaeger-and-opentelemetry-1846f701d9f2) will be replacing OpenTracing, nevertheless it is **not ready and stable as of now**.
+Expect also implementation to be fully stable before migrating to the latest version of Jaeger.

 ## Structured logs

 Logs used to be a long chain of words and events, **requiring a human** to read and interpret.